Architectsarchitecten de vylder vinck taillieu - Jan De Vylder, Inge Vinck, Jo Taillieu

 Structural EngineeringArthur De Roover structureel ontwerp, Gent

-From the architect.
+Text description provided by the architects.
 Piet and Ellen buy a house.
 A serious house.
 At the foot of the Koppenberg.
 Rotelenberg.
 Rot Ellen Berg.
 Ellen and Piet have been working on the house.
 For four years now.
 Themselves.
 Slowly.
 But better than otherwise.

 Getting it right; thought-out.